dje96/demo-media-publishing-web/SNOWPLOW_SETUP.md

 - Route changes are automatically tracked using Next.js navigation hooks
 - Activity tracking is enabled by default for better user engagement insights
 - All tracking is centralized for easy maintenance and updates
 - Duplicate page view prevention is built into the architecture
+- Tracker initialization dynamically changes based on consent preferences
+- Enhanced Consent Plugin provides granular consent tracking capabilities